AppleBreak1/EP45-UD3P-Customac/README.md

 - Various device renames

-- Added SBUS and missing device such as PEG0, PEG1
+- Added SBUS and missing device such as PEG0, PEG1, FRWR.

 - LPC device-id injection (To load AppleLPC)